 The gender pay gap (or the gender wage gap) is a metric that tells us the difference in pay (or wages, or income) between women and men.
 It’s a measure of inequality and captures a concept that is broader than the concept of equal pay for equal work.

 Differences in pay between men and women capture differences along many possible dimensions, including worker education, experience and occupation.
-When the gender pay gap is calculated by comparing all male workers to all female workers – irrespective of differences along these additional dimensions – the result is the 'raw' or 'unadjusted' pay gap.
-On the contrary, when the gap is calculated after accounting for underlying differences in education, experience, etc., then the result is the 'adjusted' pay gap.
-The key facts below cover unadjusted measures of the gender pay gap.
-(You can read about the adjusted pay gap in our companion blog post here.)
+When the gender pay gap is calculated by comparing all male workers to all female workers – irrespective of differences along these additional dimensions – the result is the ‘raw’ or ‘unadjusted’ pay gap.
+On the contrary, when the gap is calculated after accounting for underlying differences in education, experience, etc., then the result is the ‘adjusted’ pay gap.

 Discrimination in hiring practices can exist in the absence of pay gaps – for example, if women know they will be treated unfairly and hence choose not to participate in the labor market.
 Similarly, it is possible to observe large pay gaps in the absences of discrimination in hiring practices – for example, if women get fair treatment but apply for lower-paid jobs.

 The implication is that observing differences in pay between men and women is neither necessary nor sufficient to prove discrimination in the workplace.
 Both discrimination and inequality are important.
 But they are not one and the same.
-(You can read about discrimination and 'equal pay for equal work' in our companion blog post here).
+(You can read about discrimination and ‘equal pay for equal work’ in our post here).

-The estimates shown below correspond to differences between average hourly earnings of men and women (expressed as a percentage of average hourly earnings of men), and cover all workers irrespective of whether they work full time or part time.1
+The estimates shown here correspond to differences between average hourly earnings of men and women (expressed as a percentage of average hourly earnings of men), and cover all workers irrespective of whether they work full time or part time.1

 As we can see: (i) in most countries the gap is positive – women earn less than men; and (ii) there are large differences in the size of this gap across countries.
-Below we come back to these cross-country differences.

 (NB.
 By this measure the gender wage gap can be positive or negative.
 If it is negative, it means that, on an hourly basis, men earn on average less than women.
 This happens in some countries, such as Malaysia.)